 The proposed project will not be detrimental to the public trust rights and the biological and physical functions of the estuary or open coastal waters.
 No in-water or onshore construction or dock improvements would occur as a result of the proposed project.
 The proposed project would involve permanent homeporting of a USCG vessel to an existing, suitable mooring location at Station Wrightsville Beach.
 Station Wrightsville Beach is located along a coastal shoreline that is already heavily used for recreational and navigational purposes by commercial companies and Wrightsville Beach residents.
-Public and commercial use of the Banks Channel would not be disrupted as a result of the proposed project and the proposed project would not interfere with navigational or recreational use of the channel.
-The proposed project would enhance the capabilities of the USCG to accomplish their mandated mission, which improves the safe use of area waterways.
+Public and commercial use of the Banks Channel would not be disrupted as a result of the proposed project and the proposed project would enhance the capabilities of the USCG to accomplish their mandated mission, which improves the safe use of area waterways.